 - Spay/Neuter: Good for Cats, Good for Communities—There are lots of myths and misinformation out there about spay/neuter.
 Learn the facts and get the details on why spay/neuter is good for cats and the community.

-- Trap-Neuter-Return—Through a TNR program unowned, outdoor cats are humanely trapped, spayed or neutered, vaccinated, and returned to their outdoor home.
-TNR help cats, stabilizes and reduces community cat populations, and addresses the needs of the community.
+- Trap-Neuter-Vaccinate-Return—Through a TNVR program unowned, outdoor cats are humanely trapped, spayed or neutered, vaccinated, and returned to their outdoor home.
+TNVR help cats, stabilizes and reduces community cat populations, and addresses the needs of the community.

 More and more people are embracing spay/neuter as a way to help cats live longer, healthier lives.
 Alley Cat Allies helps educate the public with materials and workshops to help promote spay/neuter in communities where it’s needed.
 We also help educate and inform veterinarians on the latest spay/neuter protocols, research, and practices.

 - Educational Materials—Find educational materials about spay/neuter, Trap-Neuter-Return, and more at our online shop.

 - Veterinary Resource Center—Designed for veterinarians: Our Veterinary Resource Center includes protocols, educational materials, and research to help cats.